-‘Twin Peaks’ Premiere Date Set, Laura Palmer’s Last Days ‘Very Important’ Says David Lynch
+‘Twin Peaks’ Premiere Date Set: Laura Palmer’s Last Days ‘Very Important,’ Says David Lynch

 “What killed ‘Twin Peaks’ originally, who killed Laura Palmer, was a question that we did not ever really want to answer.
 That Laura Palmer mystery was the goose that laid these little golden eggs.
 And then at a certain point, we were told we needed to wrap that up and after that, the show never really picked up.”

 Lynch has also banished the idea that he and Mark Frost had difficulties within the confines of television in the original seasons of Twin Peaks.

-“I saw it as a film, and we shot it the same as a film and lo and behold, it clicked.”
+“I saw it as a film, and we shot it the same as a film and lo and behold, it clicked,” he said.

 Of the different characters in Twin Peaks, David Lynch has said that he has often wondered what they would be doing today.